 Most grills have vents on both the top and the bottom.
-When opened, the hot air inside the grill will escape through the top vents, creating a negative pressure zone inside the grill that draws cooler air in through the bottom vent.
+When they're opened, the hot air inside the grill will escape through the top vents, creating a negative pressure zone inside the grill that draws cooler air in through the bottom vent.
 The fresh oxygen that gets drawn in helps keep the fire hot.
-It may seem counter-intuitive, but a grill with open vents actually burns hotter than a grill with the vents closed.
+It may seem counterintuitive, but a grill with open vents actually burns hotter than a grill with the vents closed.

 Let Your Meat Rest

-As tempting as it is to rip into that hot juicy steak as soon as it comes off the grill, don't do it!
+As tempting as it is to rip into that hot, juicy steak as soon as it comes off the grill, don't do it!
 As the steak cooks, the muscle fibers on its exterior tighten, squeezing juices out of its surface.
-This creates an imbalance of juice in its interior, with most of the liquid being concentrated at the center of the meat.
+This creates an imbalance of juice in the interior, with most of the liquid concentrated at the center of the meat.
 If you cut the steak open as soon as it comes off the grill, the juice has only one place to go—onto your plate.